 - Piloted one-course reduction to the typical teaching load for facutly members who are highly productive in scholarly publications and/or grant writing.

 Goal: We will develop, implement, and validate innovative instructional models and strategies for the preparation of education, health, and wellness professionals to serve diverse communities.

-- The school received a $1.45 million grant toward support of the UABTeach program, which began in fall 2014, that enables students majoring in mathematics, science and engineering to earn a degree and a teaching certification without adding time or expense to their four-year degree program.
+- Partnered with the College of Arts and Sciences, in receiving a $1.45 million grant toward support of the UABTeach program, which began in fall 2014, that enables students majoring in mathematics, science and engineering to earn a degree and a teaching certification without adding time or expense to their four-year degree program.

-- Increase the accessibility of our programs and extend our reach by enhancing our online offerings.
+- Increased the accessibility of our programs and extended our reach by enhancing our online offerings.

 Innovate in Research

 Goal: We will conduct leading edge, innovative research and scholarly activities addressing today’s most vexing challenges in the areas of education, health, and wellness in order to create a better tomorrow for our community and for our world.

 - Received a $1.7 million NIH grant to study exercise intensity.

 - Conducted a research roundtable including education leaders from six local school districts: Birmingham City, Hoover City, Jefferson County, Midfield City, Pelham City, and Shelby County.